 Self-tests are less reliable than a PCR test or antigen test done by a professional.
 Research shows that self-tests are between 58% and 78% reliable, as long as the self-test is used properly.
 That means there is a reasonable chance that someone may receive a negative test result on a self-test, even if the person is infected with SARS-CoV-2 and may be able to pass the virus to others.

 A positive result from a self-test must always be confirmed with a professional PCR test or antigen test by the GGD.

 The serological test determines if there are specific antibodies against the coronavirus SARS-CoV-2 in your blood.
 The test shows if you have had the virus.
 Antibodies are part of your natural defences: the immune system.
 The body produces them in response to an infection with the virus.
 It can take 2 to 3 weeks for your body to produce the right antibodies and release them in sufficient quantities in your blood, so they can be detected.
 A serological test involves taking a blood sample.
 This test is primarily used for research and screening at the population level, by selected laboratories.

 The PCR test and the antigen test are tests that have been used in medical laboratories for many years to detect the presence of other diseases.
-Tests for COVID-19 are also being developed that are based on less frequently used principles.
-One of those tests is the ‘breath test’, also known as the electronic nose.
+Tests for the coronavirus SARS-CoV-2 are also being developed that are based on less frequently used principles.
+One of those tests is the ‘breath test’ or breathalyser, also known as the electronic nose.
 Exhaled air is examined for molecules that indicate that you are infected with the virus.
 This test is mainly suitable for excluding the possibility that you are currently carrying the virus.
-A second, different test, such as a PCR or antigen test, is needed to detect the presence of the coronavirus SARS-CoV-2.
-Research is now being done to determine how good that test is for people who do not have symptoms and where it could be used.
+A breath test can exclude the possibility of infection, but is not able to detect the presence of infection as precisely.
+A ‘positive’ breath test must therefore always be confirmed with a different test, such as a PCR, LAMP or antigen test.

 When should each type of test be used?